noah-yared/arkos/README.md

 ## Languages and Dependencies

 The entire codebase is in Python, except for a few shell scripts.
+Docker is needed for quick setup

 ### Core Dependencies